gercunderscore4/meh/README.txt

 Recommended Usage
 -----------------
-The .bat script simplifies use for Windows users.
+The meh.bat script simplifies use for Windows users.
 User may set this script as default application for image files.
 Or drag-and-drop a file or folder onto the script.
 Or add a shortcut to this script to their SendTo folder.